-The gap between what the decoder could extract from text representations and what it can extract from modal representations is controlled by how far apart those distributions are, amplified by how sensitive the decoder is.
-Crucially, $\Wone$ measures distributional distance, not just the distance between means: aligning the average modal representation with the average text representation is not enough.
-If the modal distribution has different shape, spread, or tails, the exponential penalty factor $(1 + e^{\Llog D})$ catches them.
-This is why text-aligned encoders reduce the bound (they project onto text-like directions, reducing both the distance and the shape mismatch) while simple mean-centering would not.
+The difference between how much information the decoder can get from text representations and how much it can get from modal representations is that distance between distributions, multiplied by the strength of the decoder.
+But we have $\Wone$ of the distributions, not the distance between the means; getting the mean of the modal distribution to the mean of the text distribution is not enough.
+If the modal distribution has a different shape, or spread, or tails, then the exponential penalty factor $(1 + e^{\Llog D})$ gets them.
+This is why the text-aligned encoders help to bound (they project on text-like directions, so they decrease both the distance and the shape mismatch), but mean centering would not.

-The prefactor $(1 + e^{\Llog D})$ arises from the ``competition term'' in the proof (see below).
-In the ambient space this prefactor is vacuously large ($\Llog \cdot D$ ranges from 10 to 150); the support-restricted bound (\S\ref{app:support}) tightens it using the effective support diameter.
+The prefactor $(1 + e^{\Llog D})$ comes from the ``competition term'' in the proof (below).
+In the ambient space this prefactor is trivially large ($\Llog \cdot D$ ranges from 10 to 150) and the support-restricted bound (\S\ref{app:support}) refines it in terms of the effective support diameter.